 To briefly get into the technical side of things, the key used to decrypt your password database isn’t exactly your Master Password, but a key derived from it using a key derivation function.
 The functions chosen by each manager were conceived to be deliberately slow in order to hinder any attempts at brute forcing your Master Password.

 Without further ado, here’s a table comparing the features of 1Password, Dashlane, LastPass and KeyPass.
-I omitted features that are supported natively by all managers, which include form filling, password generation, two-factor authentication, etc.
+For lines containing only text (with no cross or checkmark), the bold options are the better ones.
+If none of them are in bold, it means all options are equivalent.
+A green cross means the absence of the feature in question is a good thing.
+I omitted features that are supported natively by all password managers, which include form filling, password generation, two-factor authentication, etc.

 using a plugin